 Programs at the University of Florence start at $190 a year.

 This university is divided into twelve schools.
-You’ll be able to find a degree path that suits you.
+You can find a degree path that suits you.

 It is also one of the best public universities in all of Europe.
 Italy has been proud of this school since it opened in 1321.